 Your Room Type Preferences — While the vast majority of first-year students will be assigned to a double room or apartment, there are a small number of triples and quads available.
 Due to the popularity of triples and quads, we usually fill these spaces exclusively with students who request them.
 Likewise, there are only a handful of singles available for first-year students and these usually fill up very quickly.

 Your Academic College — If you are part of a special academic group, such as the Science and Humanities Scholars program, you will be assigned with students from that same program.
 When possible, we attempt to assign residents with a roommate who will be in the same academic college, although this is not always possible.
-Residents assigned to smaller buildings, part of a special interest group, or with later deposit dates are less likely to have a roommate from the same academic college.
+Residents assigned to smaller buildings or with later deposit dates are less likely to have a roommate from the same academic college.

 Housing Services does not discriminate in any way in regards to roommate matching (race, religion, sexual preference, etc.).